elbayoumi/elbayoumi/README.md

 # 👋 Hi, I'm Mohamed Ashraf Elbayoumi

 Building resilient, user-focused web applications with clean code, performance discipline, and maintainable architectures.
-I blend 4+ years across backend and frontend development to ship reliable releases in fast-paced environments.
+I blend 4+ years across backend and frontend development to ship reliable releases in fast-paced environments, keeping a sharp eye on performance budgets, observability, and documentation.

 ## 🧑‍💻 About Me

-I'm a dedicated and enthusiastic Software Developer with over 4 years of experience in building robust and user-focused web applications.
+I'm a dedicated and enthusiastic Software Developer with over 4 years of experience building robust, user-focused web applications.
 I thrive in fast-paced environments and enjoy solving complex challenges through clean, scalable, and efficient code.
-I specialize in both backend and frontend development, and I’m always keen to explore emerging technologies.
+I specialize in both backend and frontend development and stay curious about emerging technologies that can unlock better user outcomes.

 ### 🎓 Education